jekyll/jekyll/docs/_posts/2019-08-19-jekyll-4-0-0-released.markdown

 ### Super-powered content transformations 💪

-We've upgraded Sass support so it should be faster and support.
+We've upgraded Sass support so it should be faster.
 There's also support for sourcemaps now!
 Under the hood, our Sass support uses the `SassC` library now, which is supported directly by the Sass team, which should mean better support for everybody in the long run.